 Special tools needed.
 Have a slotted spoon on hand.
 If you have smaller shrimp, use a grill topper to keep them from falling through.

 About the shrimp.
 You can use fresh or frozen shrimp, but fresh are best.
 The larger the shrimp, the better because they take longer to cook and we want them on the grill as long as possible to get some smoke flavor.
-Before you go shopping, read my article on the Zen of Shrimp.
+Before you go shopping, read my article on the Science of Shrimp.

 About the beer.
 Go for a dark one like Abita Turbodog from New Orleans, or even a porter.

 About the hot sauce.
 Use your favorite brand.
 Tabasco is from Louisiana, so it would be a good choice.
 If your andouille is hot, you might want to skip the hot sauce.
 If you are from New Orleans, crank up the heat!

 About the onion.
 You can use a white or yellow onion if you wish.

 1) Prepare the barbecue sauce and warm it.

 2) Cut the lettuce, tomato, and onions.